Zur Steinrinne 1, 99638 Kindelbrück OT Bilzingsleben.

 The brook Wipper changed its bed since then and flows today several hundred meters away and 30 or 40 m deeper.
 So the former valley with its travertine became a ridge.
 This process is called inversion by the geologists.

-This place became world famous because of of the discovery of human remains, flint tools, plants and animal remains.
+This place became world-famous because of the discovery of human remains, flint tools, plants and animal remains.
 In 1974 the remains of a Homo erectus skull where found.

 In the village Bilzingsleben, in a farmhouse, a small exhibition about geology, paleontology, prehistory and anthropology of this place exists.
 Responsible is the Institut für Ur- und Frühgeschichte at the Universität Jena.
 But this little exhibition has no regular open hours, it can only be visited after appointment.